-STANDARD OF REVIEW AND STAFF ANALYSIS FOR DDDP
+STANDARD OF REVIEW AND STAFF ANALYSIS FOR RDDDP

-(a) The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites;

-STAFF: No natural resources are evident on the subject site.
-The existing structure is proposed to be preserved and used as it has been used in the past.

-(b) The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community;

-STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has been provided, and Metro Public Works has approved the preliminary development plan.

-(c) The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development:

-STAFF: Private yard area is being provided, although at a reduced percentage of the total lot than required by the Land Development Code.
-A variance is being requested for this reduction.

-(d) The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community;

-STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community.

-(e) The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area;

-STAFF: The overall site design is compatible with the existing and future development of the area.
-The proposal will permit the use of the site as a four-plex in a mixed-use mixed-zoning neighborhood.
+- (a) The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites; - STAFF: No natural resources are evident on the subject site.
+The existing structure is proposed to be preserved with a large addition provided. - (b) The provisions for safe and efficient vehicular and pedestrian transportation both within the development and the community; - STAFF: Provisions for safe and efficient vehicular and pedestrian transportation within and around the development and the community has been provided, and Metro Public Works has approved the preliminary development plan. - (c) The provision of sufficient open space (scenic and recreational) to meet the needs of the proposed development; - STAFF: There are no open space requirements pertinent to the current proposal. - (d) The provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community; - STAFF: The Metropolitan Sewer District has approved the preliminary development plan and will ensure the provision of adequate drainage facilities on the subject site in order to prevent drainage problems from occurring on the subject site or within the community. - (e) The compatibility of the overall site design (location of buildings, parking lots, screening, landscaping) and land use or uses with the existing and projected future development of the area; - STAFF: The overall site design is compatible with the existing and future development of the area. - (f) Conformance of the development plan with the Comprehensive Plan and Land Development

-(f) Conformance of the development plan with the Comprehensive Plan and Land Development Code.
-Revised plan certain development plans shall be evaluated for conformance with the non- residential and mixed-use intent of the form districts and comprehensive plan.

-STAFF: The development plan conforms to applicable guidelines and policies of the Land Development Code with the exception of the requested variances and waiver.
+Code.
+Revised plan certain development plans shall be evaluated for conformance with the nonresidential and mixed-use intent of the form districts and comprehensive plan. - STAFF: The development plan conforms to applicable guidelines and policies of the Land Development Code with the exception of the requested variance and waiver.